*All operations and programming are subject to change pending The University’s final decision for the 2021-22 academic year.

-Pride Place is a residential community focused on the personal wellness and academic success of students of all sexual orientations, gender identities, and gender expressions at the University of North Carolina at Chapel Hill.
+Pride Place Residential Learning Program (RLP) is a residential community focused on the personal wellness and academic success of students of all sexual orientations, gender identities, and gender expressions at Carolina.
 We envision a housing community in which every LGBTQ+ student feels safe, included, and empowered.
 Residents will learn about the LGBTQ+ community and its many intersections, build relationships, and actively engage in the community.
+This RLP is supported through a partnership with the UNC LGBTQ Center and Carolina Housing.

 This goal of this residential learning program is to provide residents with a space to feel safe and empowered through their sexual orientations, gender identities, and gender expressions.
 With this foundation, residents can form meaningful relationships with others in their community and will find connections to other related organizations and campus resources.
 Residents will learn about a variety of educational topics surrounding the LGBTQ+ community, participate in community outreach, share their passions and backgrounds, and promote LGBTQ+ awareness across campus.